Dreigannadoit/AI_Dump/AI_AGENT/README.md

 I wanted experiment with different LLM's that my computer can take.

-This project uses the Ollama - qwen3:8b model to interpret emails and do certain tasks like read emails, and categorize them,
+This project uses the Ollama - qwen3:8b model to interpret emails and do certain tasks like read emails, and categorize them.
+I plan to also add a web-based GUI using react

 ### Connect Agent to E-Mail Inbox